apache/nuttx/configs/b-l475e-iot01a/README.txt

     1. The PATH environment variable include the correct path to the directory than holds your toolchain binaries.
-    2. Make sure that the configuration is set for your build platform and that the toolchain is set for the toolchain type you are using.
+    2. Check the .config file.
+Make sure that the configuration is set for your build platform (e.g., Linux vs. Windows) and that the toolchain is set for the toolchain type you are using.

+  The <subdir> that is provided above as an argument to the tools/configure.sh must be is one of those listed below.

   And then build NuttX by simply typing the following.
 At the conclusion of the make, the nuttx binary will reside in an ELF file called, simply,